My Opinion on Super Popular AKB48

 “Halloween Night” features one of my favorite members from the group: Rino Sashihara.
 The reason why I like her is that she is a huge fan of other idol groups, especially Hello!
 Project.
 She also wants to create harmony and love between the other idol groups, unlike fans who want to start the “whose is better” war.
 I also like Minami Takahashi, the gorgeous Yuki Kashiwagi, Sakura Miyawaki, and the unique Sayaka Yamamoto during the song.

-According to this tweet, “Halloween Night” is a sequel to the 2013 mega-popular hit “Koisuru Fortune Cookie”.
+According to, “Halloween Night” is a sequel to the 2013 mega-popular hit “Koisuru Fortune Cookie”.
 Both songs feature Rino Sashihara as the lead singer and a 70s-style disco sound.
 You can hear this distinct sound from the high-pitched guitar scale runs in the introductions.
 It is also featured during the chorus.
 And, the chopped rhythms in “Halloween Night” hark back to the disco rhythms.
-“Halloween Night” reminds of a tune done by Earth, Wind, and Fire or Donna Summers.
+“Halloween Night” reminds of a tune done by or Donna Summers.

 Similar To Another Tune?